Student Jobs: TA, RA and Hourly

 The Student Jobs hiring process always works one term ahead — the Fall process is for hiring Spring TAs and students for hourly jobs, the Spring process is for hiring Fall TAs and students for hourly jobs.

-1. Week 1 of the term: Director of Administration and Finance determines which subjects will have one or more TA positions and the level of effort for each (50% = half-TA / 10 hours per week; 100% = full TA/20 hours per week)*.
+1. Director of Administration and Finance determines which subjects will have one or more TA positions and the level of effort for each (50% = half-TA / 10 hours per week; 100% = full TA/20 hours per week)*.

-2. Week 3 of the term: Fiscal Officer sends discipline areas a list of students who must have a TA position based upon their admissions package.
-Administrative assistants begin entering the jobs into the online system.
+2. Fiscal Officer sends discipline area assistants a list of students who must have a TA position based upon their admissions package.
+Area assistants share list with their instructors upon which the discipline area instructors place these "pre-selected" students into jobs.
+After these placements have been decided, area assistants enter the jobs into the online system, putting in pre-selected student names if known.
 Hourly positions can also be entered (note: system is not live/available to students yet).

-5. End of week 9: The jobs system closes to applications.
-Instructors then have one week to go into the jobs system to review applicants and make hiring decisions.
+4. The jobs system closes to applications.
+Instructors then have one week to go into the jobs system to review applicants and rank them in order of preference..

-6. Week 10: Director of Administration and Finance, Fiscal Officer and Academic Administrator review instructor's selected students for eligibility (both TA and hourly positions).
+5. Director of Administration and Finance, Fiscal Officer and Academic Administrator review instructor's selected students for eligibility (both TA and hourly positions).
 If a student is found ineligible or an assignment change is needed for another reason, the Director of Administration and Finance communicates with the instructor to facilitate the selection of another student.
-Final hiring decisions are confirmed by the end of week 11.

-7. By week 13: Automatic job offer confirmations are emailed to selected students and instructors.
+6. Automatic job offer confirmations are emailed to hired students and instructors.

 The Jobs System will likely re-open in the final weeks of the term as any new jobs arise.
 Students are notified by email that more positions have come available.